Mechanistic Interpretability of Cognitive Complexity in LLMs via Linear Probing using Bloom's Taxonomy: Conclusion and Future Work

 Moreover, cross-lingual and cross-domain analysis would establish the universality of the CSO by extending our methodology to non-English languages and specialized professional domains (e.g., medical diagnosis, legal reasoning).

 As the field moves toward increasingly autonomous and complex AI agents, the ability to monitor, interpret, and potentially regulate these cognitive settings via their neural correlates will be essential.
-Our work contributes a step toward building more transparent, robust, and aligned systems, ensuring that artificial intelligence can be evaluated against the same sophisticated standards of understanding that we apply to human intelligence.
+Our work contributes toward the possibility of evaluating AI against the same sophisticated standards of understanding that we apply to human intelligence.